kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 Vault provides a fully-featured API designed for machine-to-machine interaction

-Critical components of an API request that need to be included:
+Critical components of an API request that need to be included

 - Request Type: GET, POST, or DELETE
 - Headers: Appropriate headers such as X-Vault-Token, Authorization, or X-Vault-Namespace